Home · faucets

 Monthly (1 hour): Deep vinegar soak, full disassembly clean

-Result: Deposits never get a chance to establish, flow stays strong
+Deposits never get a chance to establish.
+Flow stays strong.

 5. Address Water Quality Issues

-If your entire neighborhood has this problem, consider:
+If your entire neighborhood has this problem, the fix starts at the source.

-• Well water - Consider UV sterilization or chlorination system
+• Well water: Consider UV sterilization or a chlorination system

 For copper corrosion (blue-green staining):

-• Install a pH neutralizer or calcite filter to raise pH
+• Install a pH neutralizer or calcite filter to bring the pH up

-• Consider whole-house water softener if you also have hard water
+• Consider a whole-house water softener if you also have hard water

 6. Upgrade to Anti-Microbial Aerators